Your shoulders are much more important than you think.

 The upright row works your delts, but it also does a great job working your traps.
 This exercise uses a barbell, but you could use dumbbells if you wanted.
 That being said, barbells would likely give you better results.

 This movement is, of course, named after the legend, Arnold Schwarzenegger himself.
-You use this exercise to make your back look fuller.
-It also helps make that V-shape we mentioned earlier.
+It helps make that V-shape we mentioned earlier.
 It does this by working all three heads of your deltoids.

 Afterward, you just reverse this motion until your arms are back in their original position.